The handshake is an invaluable weapon in a job applicant’s armoury. Recruitment Consultant Cassie Pell tells us why...

 Offer your hand on the vertical, with the palm facing inwards.
 This sends a vital signal about the nature of your interaction.

-“A downward-facing palm demonstrates dominance, even arrogance, whereas an upward-facing palm suggests submissiveness, opines Ms Sheridan.
+“A downward-facing palm demonstrates dominance, even arrogance, whereas an upward-facing palm suggests submissiveness, opines Ms Pell.
 “An inward-facing palm, on the other hand, implies equality between the hand shaker and the hand shakee.
 In an interview context, this is crucial.”

 We’ve all experienced a limp handshake and – let’s face it – it’s never a pleasant experience.
 What’s more, it sends all the wrong signals to the unlucky recipient.

 Much better, then, for your handshake to be firm.
-But even here, Julie advises caution: “Avoid squeezing your interviewer’s hand too hard.
+But even here, Cassie advises caution: “Avoid squeezing your interviewer’s hand too hard.
 At best this can be uncomfortable, and at worst, downright painful.
 You want to leave an impression, but it’s best to draw the line at physical injury.”

 Don’t overdo it